 IS 622.
 Individual Study.
 (Maximum 4).
 Qualified graduate students outline and spend a minimum of 25 clock hours per quarter hour on a problem.
-Two copies of a wellwritten paper must be filed with the instructor before credit is given.
+Two copies of a well-written paper must be filed with the instructor before credit is given.

 IS 691.
 Creative Project.
 (8-15).
-With the approval of the major advisor and the Dean of the Graduate School, a creative project in educational media, fine arts, literature, or music may be prepared as the equivalent of a thesis.
+With the approval of the major advisor and the Dean of the Graduate School, a creative project in educational media, fine arts, literature, or music may be prepared as the equivalent of a thesis professional activity is to further the student's background and knowledge in his/her area of specialization.
+A written report of the project or activity must be submitted.